Policies

 Your councils serving you better and more cost effectively

-- The Government is set to abolish Lancashire County Council and West Lancashire Borough Council within 3 years and create new “mega” councils.
-Our West Lancashire will campaign for a new council that reflects our predominantly rural nature; maintains a strong link to councillors who know their area; and avoids domination by Merseyside or Preston.
+- The Government is set to abolish Lancashire County Council and West Lancashire Borough Council in 2028.
+Our West Lancashire support the smallest viable reorganisation joining with South Ribble and Chorley to create a new council that reflects our predominantly rural nature and maintains a strong link to councillors who know their area.

 Seek better value for money and cost effectiveness at the Borough Council by: